SmartlyDressedGames/Unturned-Docs/LevelBatching.md

 Standard (Decalable) or Standard (Specular setup) (Decalable):

 - Mode is Opaque
-- Texture is 128x128 or smaller with Clamp wrap mode
+- Texture is unset, or is 128x128 or smaller with Clamp wrap mode
-- Color is white *OR* texture is unset
 - All other material features are default

 Custom/Card: supported for the automatically generated tree skybox models.